chienpo/zdorava/README.md

 and feature-rich API that gives you results quickly.
 Jest is well-documented, requires little configuration and can be extended to match your requirements.

-### react-testing-library

-The react-testing-library is a very light-weight solution for testing React components.
-It helps to avoid including implementation details of your components and rather focus on making your tests give you the confidence for which they are intended.
-As part of this, your testbase becomes maintainable in the long run so refactors of your components (changes to implementation but not functionality) don't break your tests and slow you and your team down.

 ### styled-components

 styled-components allows you to write traditional CSS to style your components